CLARIN: Governance

 The General Assembly represents the members of CLARIN ERIC and is the highest decision-making body of CLARIN ERIC.
 It is assisted by an international Scientific Advisory Board.
-The day-to-day management is in the hands of the Board of Directors chaired by the Executive Director Prof. Franciska de Jong and supported by the CLARIN Office.
+The day-to-day management is in the hands of the board of directors chaired by the Executive Director Darja Fišer and supported by the CLARIN Central Hub.

 The largest effort towards the further integration of data, tools and expertise stems from the activities in the national consortia.
 The National Coordinators’ Forum is responsible for the coordination of the collaboration across countries.

 Membership

 The majority of operations, services and centres of the CLARIN infrastructure is provided and funded by the CLARIN ERIC membership (member, observers and linked third parties).
-Members and observers can be countries or intergovernmental organizations.
+Members and observers can be countries or intergovernmental organisations.
 They set up a national consortium, typically consisting of universities, research institutions, libraries and public archives).

 Below is the list of current CLARIN ERIC members, observers and third parties: